Killing of Jean Charles de Menezes: Pursuit

-Three surveillance officers, codenamed Hotel 1, Hotel 3 and Hotel 9, followed Menezes onto the train.
-According to Hotel 3, Menezes sat down with a glass panel to his right about two seats in.
-Hotel 3 then took a seat on the left with about two or three passengers between Menezes and himself.
-When the firearms officers arrived on the platform, Hotel 3 moved to the door, blocked it from closing with his left foot, and shouted "He's here!" to identify the suspect's location.
+Three surveillance officers, codenamed Hotel 1, Hotel 3, and Hotel 9, followed Menezes onto the train.
+Hotel 3 sat on the left, with two or three passengers between Menezes and himself.
+According to Hotel 3, Menezes sat down about two seats away, with a glass panel on his right.
+When the firearms officers arrived on the platform, Hotel 3 moved to the door, blocked it from closing with his left foot, and shouted, "He's here!" to identify the suspect's location.